Skip to main content

 The total VCE Physics study score for Units 3 and 4 is built from three components.

-Unit 3 SACs.
-Three to four school-assessed tasks across the unit, contributing about 21 percent of the total study score.
+School-assessed tasks across the unit, contributing toward the SAC component of the study score.
 SAC types include data analysis, problem-solving tests, and short response under timed conditions.
 Common Unit 3 SACs cover motion in two dimensions, fields (gravitational, electric, magnetic), and electromagnetic induction (Faraday's law, generators, transformers).

-Unit 4 SACs.
-Three to four tasks contributing about 19 percent.
-One is the student-designed practical investigation, usually presented as a scientific poster (covered in the dedicated practical investigation guide).
+Tasks contributing toward the SAC component, including the student-designed practical investigation, usually presented as a scientific poster (covered in the dedicated practical investigation guide).

-End-of-year examination.
-A single two-and-a-half-hour paper contributing 40 percent.
+A single two-and-a-half-hour paper contributing 50 percent.
 All Unit 3 and Unit 4 content is examinable.

 Exam structure in detail